 You’ve heard it repeatedly: you have to practice what you learn.
-Otherwise, there’s little point in learning it at all.
-However, how can you practice when you have a packed schedule and you’re making the most of your free time?
-(You already review vocabulary during your daily commute, right?)
-Here are some simple, time-efficient tips that you can begin using today to immerse yourself in your target language.
+Otherwise, there’s no point in learning it at all.
+However, how can you practice when you have a packed schedule and you’re trying to make the most of your free time?
+Here are some simple, time-efficient tips that you can start using to immerse yourself in your target language.

 5 Simple Tips to Immerse Yourself in Your Target Language

 Before you do this, you have to be really familiar with your device’s menu system so that you’ll still be able to use your phone in your target language.
-If you try this idea, I can assure you that you’ll learn new words quickly without even noticing.
+At least make sure that you memorize the steps to changing the language so you can change it back when you need to.
+By changing the language on your devices, you’ll learn new words quickly without even noticing as you navigate through your apps.

 For Android, go to Settings->Language & Keyboard->Select language